China, EU reaffirm climate action after Trump backs away

 Nations led by China and the European Union rallied around a global plan to slow climate change on Wednesday after U.S. President Donald Trump began undoing Obama-era plans for deep cuts in U.S. greenhouse gas emissions.

 Trump’s order on Tuesday, keeping a campaign promise to bolster the U.S. coal industry, strikes at the heart of an international Paris Agreement in 2015 to curb world temperatures that hit record highs in 2016 for the third year in a row.

 Many nations reacted to Trump’s plan with dismay and defiance, saying a vast investment shift from fossil fuels to clean energy such as wind and solar power is underway with benefits ranging from less air pollution to more jobs.

-Chinese foreign ministry spokesman Lu Kang, whose government cooperated closely with former U.S. President Barack Obama’s administration on climate change, said all countries should “move with the times.”
+Chinese foreign ministry spokesman Lu Kang, whose government cooperated closely with former U.S. President Barack Obama’s administration on climate change, said all countries should “move with the times”.

 “No matter how other countries’ policies on climate change, as a responsible large developing country China’s resolve, aims and policy moves in dealing with climate change will not change,” he said.